openshift-labs/learn-katacoda/middleware/pipelines/1install-op.md

 `oc api-resources --api-group=tekton.dev`{{execute}}

+**Note**: It might take a minute before the operator gets applied so you might need to try this command a few times before seeing anything.

 To validate that your user has been granted the appropriate roles, you can use the oc auth can-i command to see whether you can create Kubernetes custom resources of the kind the OpenShift Pipelines Operator responds to.

 The custom resource you need to create an OpenShift Pipelines pipeline is a resource of the kind pipeline.tekton.dev in the tekton.dev API group.
 To check that you can create this, run: